 Jehovah's Witnesses cannot wear blue jeans, sweats, shorts, running shoes, etc to Kingdom Halls for worship.
 They can wear those things of course if they're not there for worship. e.g. they might be there to clean, fix, paint, do clerical work, meet friends, etc.

-The Watchtower says, 'Overly casual attire is immodest and inappropriate for worship.
+The organization says, 'Overly casual attire is immodest and inappropriate for worship.
 Worn-out book bags and dog-eared or soiled Bibles also detract from the Kingdom message.'
-Watchtower Nov 1, 1987, 'Are You Remaining Clean in Every Respect?', par 6.
+Watchtower Magazine, Nov 1, 1987, 'Are You Remaining Clean in Every Respect?', par 6.

 When JW's are not worshiping Jehovah, i.e. going to meetings or out in preaching activities, they can wear almost anything as long as the clothing is 'modest' and in harmony with Watchtower teachings.